-Remission in people with Type 2 diabetes means that your blood sugar levels go back to normal and you don’t need to take diabetes medication any more.
+Diabetes remission in people with type 2 diabetes means that your blood sugar levels are below the diabetes range without needing to take any diabetes medication.

 How can you put diabetes into remission?

-To understand how losing weight can help someone go into remission, we need to understand why being overweight can lead to Type 2 diabetes.
+To understand how losing weight can help someone go into remission, we need to understand why obesity or overweight can lead to type 2 diabetes.

-But not everyone who develops Type 2 diabetes is overweight.
-There are other factors, like age, ethnicity and family history that play a role in our risk of Type 2 too.
+But not everyone who develops type 2 diabetes lives with obesity or overweight.
+There are other factors, like age, ethnicity and family history that play a role in our risk of type 2 too.
 These factors influence how well the liver and pancreas work, and also where we store our fat.